standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 obligation.
 And he is a tragic figure, and haunts me.
 Now to Mrs. Merry I am just healthily grateful.
-And to Miss Basden my gratitude is quite of a brisk, {33}employing kind.
+And to Miss Basden my gratitude is quite of a brisk, employing kind.
 I almost feel more kindly to Mr.
 Burgess, who has to have the opposite of gratitude, though I never quite know why.
 Now I must go and ask Mrs. Merry if we may ask you to stay to